Performance Art: 8 Famous and Influential Women

 Catalysis III.
 Documentation of the performance by Adrian Piper, photographed by Rosemary Mayer, 1970, via Shades of Noir

 The artist Adrian Piper describes herself as a “conceptual artist and analytical philosopher”.
-Piper has taught philosophy at universities and works in her art with various media: photography, drawing, painting, sculpture, literature and performance.
+Piper has taught philosophy at universities and worked it into her art with various media: photography, drawing, painting, sculpture, literature, and performance.
 With her early performances, the artist was active in the Civil Rights Movement.
-She is said to have introduced politics to minimalism and the themes of race and gender to conceptual art
+She is said to have introduced politics to minimalism and the themes of race and gender to conceptual art.

 the mythic being adrian piper